panzerdp/dmitripavlutin.com/posts/171-vue-v-model/index.md

 ## 1. Binding a form input

 Let's implement a component that renders an input field with the initial value `'Unknown'`.
-The value that user introduces into the input field has to be rendered on the screen.
+The value that user introduces into the input field renders on the screen.

 `v-model` fits nicely to implement such a component.
-Connecting `v-model` with the input field requires 2 simple steps.
+Connecting `v-model` with the input field requires 2 simple steps:

-First, `v-model` requires a *bus*: a reactive value to hold the data.
-The simplest bus is a [ref()](/ref-in-vue/).
-Let's create a ref called `text`, initialized with the string `'Unknown'`.
+1) `const text = ref()`: reactive value to serve as a *data bus* for `v-model`

-Second, add `v-model` to the input field tag in the template and assign to it the `text` ref: `v-model="text"`:
+2) `v-model="text"`: add `v-model` to the input field tag assigned with `text`.

 ```vue
 <script setup>